jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2019.md

 - lambda serverless architecture (Computation - small annonymous function that is short-lived run. )
 - reactive programming  (event messaging, data streaming)

+## microservice, design patterns, RESTful API design

+### data join

+Use two types of designs to handle data join in microservice architecture:

+- join data at consumer application level. use REST API to get data from another service, join data in the application.

+- join data at consumer app database level. use data events to publish data changes from the master data service to a topic.  consumer app subscribes to the topic and save the data in the consumer app's local db. then join data at the consumer app's local database,

+### distributed transactions design

+Always avoid distributed transactions.
+Instread, always use local transaction.

+## design pattern - Sage pattern

+Sage convert a distribute transaction into multiple local transactions in micro services, using event messaging on event bus.

+consumer service; order service; payment service.
+They invoke each other.

-## design patterm - event sourcing table
+## microservice design pattern - event sourcing table

 To bridge transactional table data change to a messaging table

 for example, we add a record in a business table, then publish a event msg for the record to a topic.
-The db table write and topic msg publish need to be in a single distrubuted transaction.
+The writing record to a db table write and publishing msg to a topic need to be in a single distrubuted transaction.
 But we cannot use 2PC in modern distributed system.
 2PC is not reliable.

-Instead, we still need to use local transaction. so the solution is event sourcing.
+Instead, we still need to use local db transaction. so the solution is event sourcing.

 **event sourcing solution:**
 use db Event Table as **message queue**, this make a local transaction across multiple tables (business table and Event table).  use db triggers to append events to db Event table.